BCChangEBFE/CarND-Path-Planning-Project/README.md

    ** i.e. cost += abs(target_lane - lane) * Constant
  * If leading car or rear is actually too close

-Current implementation is working well.
+The simple cost based implementation is working well and allows tuning the parameter to result in a vehicle that changes lane more aggressively.
 However There are many places that can potentially be improved.
 For example: an estimated future position of the leading and rear car should also be put into consideration; the definition of **to close** can take into consideration of ego vehicle and surrounding cars (instead of just relying on a fixed distance check).

 ###
 An sample run of the algorithm can be found at